City Connection: Legacy

 Clarice is credited as being among the first female protagonists in a console game.
 She appears as a playable character in the PlayStation game GUNbare!
 Game Tengoku (1998), misspelled as "Claris" and bearing little resemblance to her original design, and in the high-definition remaster The Game Paradise Crusin' Mix (2018) as downloadable content.

 In 2004, Jaleco released a sequel named City Connection Rocket for Japanese mobile phones through i-Mode.
 The game places Clarice in the role of a spy working for a secret organization to capture criminal leaders from around the world.
 Rather than painting sections of road, Clarice must now collect briefcases placed in specific areas in each stage while avoiding police cars and other types of enemies.
 Rocket was bundled with City Connection DX for a 2015 re-release on the PlayStation Vita under Hamster's Appli-Archives series, which was available through the PlayStation Mobile service.
 PlayStation Mobile closed in September 2015, delisting the game from the PlayStation Store and other supported devices.

-The company City Connection, who is the current owner of Jaleco's video game assets, is named after the game.
+The company City Connection, which is the current owner of Jaleco's video game assets, is named after the game.